luckybird1994/ASAM/README.md

 - [x] [2024.02.27] Paper is accepted by CVPR2024 and GitHub repo is created.
 - [x] [2024.03.10] We release the training code, pre-trained models, datasets and online demo.

-## ToDo
-More kinds of ASAM (vit-large and vit-huge) will soon be open source.

 ## :fire: Highlight

 **ASAM** is the enhanced version of SAM, improving the generalizability and keeping the original model structure.
 Without any pain, ASAM can replace the SAM anywhere for better performance.
 We release [ASAM checkpoint](https://huggingface.co/xhk/ASAM/tree/main) and [continuously updated checkpoints](https://huggingface.co/xhk/ASAM/tree/main) on huggingface.
 Just enjoy!